 Among his many honors, Dr. Ross was selected as one of the 10 Most Mannered Men in America, received an Innovator of the Year Award from The Daily Record for his work in child welfare and an Innovator of the Year Award from the National Association Special Education Centers for his work in special education as well as a Smart CEO Corporate Culture Award.

-He has been active in many professional and civic organizations over the years to include serving as president of the Towsontowne Rotary Club and a trustee of Brown Memorial Presbyterian Church.
+He has been active in many professional and civic organizations over the years to include serving as president of the Towsontowne Rotary Club and a trustee of Brown Memorial Park Avenue Presbyterian Church.
 He is also currently active in the Order of the Sons of Italy in America and the Association of Italian American Charities.
 Dr. Ross served on the Editorial Board of the Caring Journal, was chair of the University of the Child Health Specialty Clinic, Southwest, and was on the board of directors of the National Homes for Children and the District of Columbia Special Education Centers.

 Past Sadie Awards Honorees